purecritic/learngit/readme.txt

 this is a new readme.
 git is a free software.
-git ia s version control system.
+git is a version control system.